OpenGenus/cosmos/windows/activities.md

 * "***podcast***".
 This will redirect you to "CastBox" which is a good source of podcasts.
 * "***calculator***".
 This will open Calculator.
 * "***exit/over/close/stop*** to exit BENJI.
 * "***get tweets***" get latest 10 tweets from timeline.
 For this an app is to be registered at https://apps.twitter.com/ (if confused, have a look at https://spring.io/guides/gs/register-twitter-app/).
 A new file named "twitterCredentials.py" is to be made in the windows folder.
-Save the consumer key, consumer secret, access token, access token secret with the names consumer_key, consumer_secret, access_token, access_secret repectively in the "twitterCredentials.py"
+Save the consumer key, consumer secret, access token, access token secret with the names consumer_key, consumer_secret, access_token, access_secret repectively in the "twitterCredentials.py".
+Speal/type "get tweets" and top 10 tweets will be shown, lso when and by whom it was created.

 >In cases where the commands are separated by '/', use any one of the mentioned commands